rbasry29-blip/PROOT-DISTRO-UBUNTU/README.md

-from github
-then,  run those commands in termux
+Now run commands in termux

 ```